 About the Author

-Sven Spieker teaches in the Comparative Literature Program, the Department of Germanic, Slavic, and Semitic Studies, and the Department of History of Art and Architecture at the University of California, Santa Barbara.
-He is the co-editor of ARTMargins, a new MIT journal devoted to contemporary art in a global setting.
+Sven Spieker teaches in the Comparative Literature Program and the Department of History of Art and Architecture at the University of California, Santa Barbara.
+He is the editor of ARTMargins, an online journal devoted to Central and Eastern European visual culture.

 —Ruben Gallo, Department of Spanish and Portuguese Languages and Cultures, Princeton University